 If potable water is available, bring large jugs or water bottles to keep water at your campsite.
 This is helpful for doing dishes, brushing your teeth, making coffee, etc.

 If potable water is not available or you are unsure, there are two options.
 The simplest is to bring jugs of water with you.
 For a 3-day camping trip for 2 people with moderate temperatures, I would bring 3-4 gallons.
-The more complicated option is to bring a method to purify water such as iodine tablets or a filtration system such as the Sawyer Mini.
+The more complicated option is to bring a method to purify water such as iodine tablets or a water filtration system like this one.

 For beginners I would bring jugs of water to keep it simple.